dcbaker/cython/docs/src/tutorial/clibraries.rst

        declarations for code in the ``.pyx`` file.
-As the ``cqueue.pxd`` file contains declarations of a regular C library, there must not be a ``.pyx`` file with the same name that Cython associates with it.
+As the ``cqueue.pxd`` file contains declarations of a regular C library, there must not be a ``.pyx`` file with the same name that Cython0 associates with it.

 Here is a first start for the Queue class: